Table of Contents

 Note that with the MDCS it is not necessary to specify the number of job slots for your job submission.
 This is because of how the MDCS works, which is that when Matlab executes your script and hits the “matlabpool open” statement it turns around and submits a n-way job for you where “n” is the size of your matlabpool (as indicated in your “matlabpool open” statement).
 So, when you submit the original script (i.e. the one containing the matlabpool calls) there is no need to ask for multiple job slots (because Matlab takes care of this detail for you); it is sufficient to ask for just one job slot (which is the default).
 Because of this behavior, it is important to make sure you open and close matlabpools around the parallel portion of your code (as discussed above).

-For further questions regarding how to use the MDCS, please contact Research Computing (firstname.lastname@example.org).
+For further questions regarding how to run Matlab parallel jobs on the Research Computing clusters, please contact Research Computing (email@example.com).

 - Introduction to Matlab is an online documentation written by the Research Computing group can help you start learning Matlab.
 It contains a number of examples.